 A study in Wealth Management & Investment revealed that even affluent investors - a customer base typically considered ‘traditional’ - saw the benefits of video calling with financial advisors.
 61% of ultra-high-net-worth investors reported they were open to using video chat with their advisor, eliminating the inconvenience of travel while still developing personal relationships (Spectrem 2016).

-To sum up all these stats, video calling is running at speed for a huge expansion in the coming years.
-Some market research predicts the global video conferencing market to grow by +7.9% annually until 2026.
+To sum up all these banking statistics, video calling is running at speed for a huge expansion in the coming years.
+Some market research predicts the global video conferencing market will grow by +7.9% annually until 2026.
 So it's the perfect timing to hop on the trend of CX video calling and start creating a competitive advantage.
-Or, to put it differently - if you're not offering clients video calls now, you're already lagging behind.
+Or, to put it differently - if you're not offering clients video banking now, you're already lagging behind.

 3. The pandemic has accelerated consumer adoption of digital contact channels